pytorch/torchtune/docs/source/tutorials/chat.rst

 we don't include the :code:`<s>` and :code:`</s>` tokens.
 These are the beginning-of-sequence (BOS) and end-of-sequence (EOS) tokens that are represented differently in the tokenizer than the rest of the prompt template.
-Let's tokenize this example with the :class:`~torchtune.modules.tokenizers.SentencePieceEncoding` used by Llama2 to see why.
+Let's tokenize this example with the :class:`~torchtune.modules.tokenizers.SentencePieceBaseTokenizer` used by Llama2 to see why.

 .. code-block:: python

-    from torchtune.data.tokenizers import SentencePieceEncoding
+    from torchtune.data.tokenizers import SentencePieceBaseTokenizer

-    tokenizer = SentencePieceEncoding("/tmp/Llama-2-7b-hf/tokenizer.model")
+    tokenizer = SentencePieceBaseTokenizer("/tmp/Llama-2-7b-hf/tokenizer.model")
     user_message = formatted_messages[0].content
     tokens = tokenizer.encode(user_message, add_bos=True, add_eos=True)
     print(tokens)